Felixpc/VirtualCPU/README.md

 I have built the software modularly to make it universally adaptable.
 My goal was to understand the basic functions of a processor, and I was fascinated by breadboard computers.
 I wanted to build such a computer myself, but the hardware implementation was too cumbersome for me.
 Therefore, I decided to develop a simulation to understand the basics of computer architecture and machine learning.

-By simulating a simple processor, I have understood the basic functions of a processor and learned how they work together to create a computer architecture.
-It has also improved my programming and simulation skills and deepened my understanding of how hardware and software work.
-If I want to expand my simulation, I can add more features and components to increase complexity and expand my understanding.